links-ads/ermes-importer-mapper/README.md

   * Use the rest API DELETE <geoserver_url>/geoserver/gwc/rest/layers/<layer_name> to successfully remove the layer
   * repeat until the url at the first bullet works

+- **Authentication Error**: If you can't login with the GEOSERVER_ADMIN_PASSWORD set in .env file, don't worry.
+Try with usr: admin, pwd: geoserver for the first login, then change admin password to math the value in the .env file